Utah Disability Insurance Lawyer Representation for Your LTD Insurance Claim

 Do I Have to File My Disability Denial Lawsuit in Utah?

-In the event of a disability claim denial, our disability attorneys will usually have the option of selecting one of several states to file the disability lawsuit.
+In the event of a disability claim denial, our disability insurance attorneys will usually have the option of selecting one of several states to file the disability lawsuit.
 More than 80% of short term and long term disability insurance policies are governed by a federal law called ERISA, which means that a Utah disability insurance attorney can usually file a lawsuit in any federal court in any state.

 Utah State Legal Resources